Batavian Republic: Aftermath

 The Kingdom of Holland lasted only four years.
 Though Louis performed his role beyond all expectations, and did his best to defend the interests of his subjects, for precisely this reason Napoleon decided that the Netherlands could no longer be denied the benefits of reunion with his Empire, over the objections of Louis.
-Louis abdicated on 2 July 1810, in favor of his son Napoleon Louis Bonaparte, who reigned for ten days, before the kingdom was finally reunited with the origins of the "alluvial deposits of the French rivers", in the words of Napoleon.
+Louis abdicated on 2 July 1810, in favour of his son Napoleon Louis Bonaparte, who reigned for ten days, before the kingdom was finally reunited with the origins of the "alluvial deposits of the French rivers", in the words of Napoleon.
 (Note: By the Rambouillet decree of 9 July 1810.)

 This reunion did not outlast the effects of the disastrous French invasion of Russia and subsequent defeat in the Battle of Leipzig.
-The Empire melted away, and the independent Netherlands took shape again with every city that the retreating French army of occupation evacuated in the course of 1813.
+The Empire melted away, and the independent Netherlands took shape again with every city that the retreating French army of occupation evacuated in the course of the War of the Sixth Coalition.

 In the ensuing political vacuum a triumvirate of former Orangist regents, led by Gijsbert Karel van Hogendorp, invited the former Hereditary Prince (the old Stadtholder had died in 1806) to assume power as "Sovereign Prince".
-William VI of Orange landed in Scheveningen on 30 November 1813.
-He duly established control in the Netherlands and was offered the crown of the combined area of the former 17 provinces of the Netherlands (modern Belgium and the Netherlands) by the Allies in the secret London Protocol (also known as the Eight Articles of London) of 21 June 1814, which he accepted exactly one month later.
-On 16 March 1815, the United Kingdom of the Netherlands was proclaimed.
+William VI of Orange (later King William I) landed in Scheveningen on 30 November 1813.
+He duly established control in the Netherlands and was offered the crown of the combined area of the former 17 provinces of the Low Lands (modern Belgium and the Netherlands) by the Allies in the secret London Protocol (also known as the Eight Articles of London) of 21 June 1814, which he accepted exactly one month later.
+On 16 March 1815, the United Kingdom of the Netherlands was proclaimed and King William I was installed.